Fair Column Subset Selection: Pairs of leverage scores

-That is, if we pick a subset of columns whose leverage scores add up to a certain threshold, we obtain relative error guarantees with respect to the best rank-$k$ approximation.
-Papailiopoulos et al. proposed a deterministic algorithm that picks $p$ columns with the largest leverage scores, such that the threshold $\theta$ is satisfied.
-The algorithm has a running time of $\bigO(\min\{m,n\}mn)$.
+\end{theorem} In essence, the above result implies that by selecting a column subset whose leverage scores sum to at least threshold $\theta$, we obtain a relative error guarantee with respect to the best rank-$k$ approximation.
+They proposed a deterministic algorithm that picks $c \geq k$ columns with the largest leverage scores that sum to at least threshold $\theta$.
+The algorithm runs in time~$\bigO(\min\{m,n\}mn)$.

-Naturally, it is possible that we may need to pick more than $k$ columns to satisfy the threshold imposed by $\theta$.
-This depends on the distribution of the leverage scores, and in the worst case we might require $\Omega(n)$ columns.
-Nevertheless, Papailiopoulos et al. showed that when the leverage scores follow power-law decay, a small factor of $k$ suffices to satisfy the threshold $\theta$~\cite{papailiopoulos2014provable}.
+Depending on the leverage score distribution, sometimes it may be necessary to pick more than $k$ columns to satisfy the threshold $\theta$, and $\Omega(n)$ in the worst case.
+Nevertheless, when the leverage scores follow power-law decay, a small factor of $k$ suffices~\citep{papailiopoulos2014provable}[Theorem~3].